 No, I didn’t send them back.
 Should have maybe.
 But I know how hard chefs work to try and please.

 But the point is if you’ve ever had terrible Brussels Sprouts in the past, don’t give up them.
-They’re wonderfully delicious when cooked right with the right seasonings.
+They’re wonderfully delicious, even melt in your mouth buttery when cooked right with the right seasonings.

 Which brings us to these fabulous Shredded Brussels Sprouts.
 This recipe was inspired by Ina Garten.
 I really love her and she’s a wonderful cook, but sometimes gets a little heavy with salt and butter.
 So this recipe is a bit lighter in calories and sodium.
 But the wonderful flavor is still all there.

 And the real benefit is how fast and easy this recipe is.
 Instead of 30 minutes, this totally delicious dish is finished in 5 minutes.
 5 minutes!

 Ingredients of Shredded Brussels Sprouts

 - Brussels Sprouts: The star of the show

 - Butter: For flavor